dgraph-io/dgraph/wiki/content/clients/c-sharp.md

 The response would contain the response string.

-Let’s run the following query with a variable $a:
+Let’s run the following query with a variable `$a`:

 ```console
 query all($a: string) {